 Ali’s work in HVAC was to install, commission, and operate LiBr Chillers (Gas Fired).
 He was involved in air and water balancing in an installed system.
 He has solid knowledge of LiBr gas and steam operated absorption air conditioning systems.

-As a PMP certified project management professional, Ali is knowledgable in CII 10-10 program and always strives to implement industry best practices to reduce waste and improve production.
+As a PMP certified project management professional, Ali is knowledgeable in CII 10-10 program and always strives to implement industry best practices to reduce waste and improve production.
 During an internship with Irving Oil, Ali was involved in preparation of the implementation and integration plan for CII 10-10 program along Irving Oil IDEA lifecycle process.
 During this time, Ali developed PDRI (construction industry benchmark) comparison with CII 10-10 program and Irving Oil IDEA lifecycle process.

 Currently, Ali is involved in the design and application of alternative solutions for the matting requirements for heavy cranes with the use of ice/frozen silt.
 This also includes the economical comparison of ice/frozen silt mats and traditional timber/steel mats for heavy cranes with its value proposition and life cycle.